TehMuffinMoo/ibPS/docs/BloxOne/BloxOne Platform/New-B1Service.md

 # New-B1Service

 ## SYNOPSIS
-Creates a new BloxOneDDI Service
+Creates a new Infoblox Portal Service

 ## SYNTAX